Rainbow-Dreamer/separable_merge/README.md

 This file merging and splitting algorithm supports all file types, and is cross-platform since its design is based on basic python data structures, it will work fine on all of Windows, Linux and macOS.

-Currently I already implement an file merger and splitter executable which works on Windows, the python script which compiles into the executable should also works on Linux and macOS with python >= 3.7 installed (`pip install tkfilebrowser` is needed for the merger).
+Currently I already implement a file merger and splitter executable which works on Windows, the python script which compiles into the executable should also works on Linux and macOS with python >= 3.7 installed (`pip install tkfilebrowser` is needed for the merger).

 There is also a file splitter in this repository, which is simply a program that could cut a file into several parts, you can choose to cut in a number of parts evenly or cut in a fixed file size.